vitalab/vitalab.github.io/deep-learning/_posts/2018-08-02-neural-trees.md

 - transformer: $$1*conv5-40$$
 - solver: $$FC$$

-The local optimization algorithm that determine the nature of a node uses back propagation and a classification loss (Negative log-likelihood).
+The local optimization algorithm that determines the nature of a node uses back propagation and a classification loss (Negative log-likelihood).

 ![](/deep-learning/images/neural-trees/training.png)